Santa Ornament Made from a Log Cabin Block

 One Block Makes Two Santas in This Quick Project!

 This darling ornament will be a wonderful addition to your holiday decor.
 It’s a quick project you can make up from scraps and enjoy year after year.
 It is also a fun gift.
-Make several while you’re at it and keep them on hand for last minute gifts.
+Make several while you’re at it and keep them on hand for last-minute gifts.

 One Log Cabin block makes two ornaments.
 It’s layered up with batting and backing then stitched together and turned.
 Since there is no binding this is an extra quick project to complete.
-A bit of rick rack or other ribbon is attached for hanging.
+A bit of rick rack or ribbon is attached for hanging.

 If the video does not play on your device click here to view it at YouTube.

-Tutorial Construction Notes in English
+The Italian Tutorial Construction Notes in English

 Fabric measurements are given in centimeters, which don’t translate conveniently to inches for this project.
 The starting piece for building the Log Cabin block is the flesh color for the face.
 Val used a 2 1/2″ square for that and 1″ strips for each of the logs.
-The same measurements are used in the video.
+The same measurements are used in the Friday Night Sewing video.
 All seams are 1/4″.

-Follow the photos for construction of the Log Cabin block.
+Follow the photos for the construction of the Log Cabin block.
 Once it’s complete, cut a square for the hat that is the same size as the Log Cabin block.
 Continue following the photos, cutting the block in half and stitching on the hat fabric.
 Once the hat has been affixed, cut a square of fabric the same size as the finished pieced square for the backing, as well as a piece of batting.

 Photo found on Pinterest.